-The student completing the program is equipped to:
+The student completing the program will be equipped to:

-- ?
-Preach the Gospel effectively;

-- ?
-Evangelize in a given community;

-- ?
-Administer church programs;

-- ?
-Provide counseling for those who need spiritual guidance;

-- ?
-Build a Christ-like moral and ethical foundation for living.
+- Communicate the gospel effectively; - Evangelize in a given community; - Administer church programs appropriate for each track; - Build a Christ-like moral and ethical foundation for living; - Demonstrate a knowledge of the contents and theology of the Bible and reliable approaches to its interpretation.

-Eligibility for Admission into the APT Program
+Eligibility for Admission into the Accelerated Ministries Program The candidate

-The candidate

-- \swarrow Should be presently engaged in a career, but desiring a career change; - Should plan to enter the professional ministry; - Must have the support of his wife and family for this career change; - Must have prior education or vocational background which demonstrates the candidate's ability to exercise leadership; - ✓ Must have a verifiable church-related background; - Must have completed 18 hours of general education courses including at least 6 hours in social sciences (3 of which must be in psychology), 6 hours of humanities and 6 hours of science or math.
+- □ Should be at least 30 years old; - □ Should desire to serve in a professional or volunteer ministry; - □ If married, must have the support of a spouse and family for involvement in this program; - □ Must meet all the standard entry requirements for all GLCC students; - □ Must have prior education or vocational experience that demonstrates the candidate's ability to exercise leadership; - □ Must have a verifiable church-related background; - □ Must have completed 18 hours of general education courses including at least 6 hours in social sciences (3 of which must be in psychology), 6 hours of humanities and 6 hours of science or math.
 (Alternatively, students who score at least 450 on the 2-hour academic profile test will have met the general education requirements.)

-Process of Admission and Acceptance into the APT Program
+Process of Admission and Acceptance into the Accelerated Ministries Program